Meet Sharon

 Career Journey

 Sharon’s professional path has been diverse and deeply people-centred.
-She began her career as a computer programmer and data analyst at Great Universal Stores before making a life-changing transition into healthcare.
+She began her career as a computer programmer and data analyst before making a life-changing transition into healthcare.

 She spent ten years in the NHS, working across forensic inpatient units, community mental health teams, and research nursing — gaining invaluable experience in supporting individuals through recovery and change.